apache/apisix/docs/en/latest/plugins/mqtt-proxy.md

 Stream proxies use TCP connections and can accept TLS.
 Follow the guide about [how to accept tls over tcp connections](../stream-proxy.md/#accept-tls-over-tcp-connection) to open a stream proxy with enabled TLS.

-The `mqtt-proxy` plugin is enabled through TCP communications on the specified port for the stream proxy, and will also require clients to authenticate via TLS if tls is set to true.
+The `mqtt-proxy` plugin is enabled through TCP communications on the specified port for the stream proxy, and will also require clients to authenticate via TLS if `tls` is set to `true`.

 Configure `ssl` providing the CA certificate and the server certificate, together with a list of SNIs.
-Steps to protect `stream_routes` with `ssl` are equivalent to the ones to [protect Routes](../mtls.md/#protect-route)
+Steps to protect `stream_routes` with `ssl` are equivalent to the ones to [protect Routes](../mtls.md/#protect-route).

 ### Create a stream_route using mqtt-proxy plugin and mTLS